Denmark in the Eurovision Song Contest 2010: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 7 February 2010, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Denmark was placed into the second semi-final, to be held on 27 May 2010, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 23 March 2010 and Denmark was set to perform in position 4, following the entry from Israel and before the entry from Switzerland.

-The two semi-finals and final were broadcast on DR1 and DR HD with commentary by Ole Tøpholm.
-The Danish spokesperson, who announced the Danish votes during the final, was Lise Rønne.
+The two semi-finals and final were broadcast on DR1 with commentary by Nicolai Molbech.
+It was then re-broadcast on 26 June 2010 at 13:47 (CEST).
+DR appointed Bryan Rice as its spokesperson to announce the Danish votes during the final.